 - To tell people about prevention, early diagnosis, screening, control, etc.

 - To increase awareness about the vaccine of Hepatitis A and B.

 - To educate people and expand it for immunisation, prevention, diagnosis, and control.

 - To make people aware of the care and treatment for those people suffering from hepatitis.

-- To make people get tested the disease at an early stage.
+- To make people get tested for the disease at an early stage.